samvera-labs/samvera-nesting_indexer/README.md

 - [ ] Promote from [samvera-labs](https://github.com/samvera-labs) to [samvera](https://github.com/samvera) via the [promotion process](http://samvera-labs.github.io/promotion.html).
 - [ ] Write adapter method to assist in guarding against self-ancestry.
 We could probably expose a base adapter that has the method through use of the other adapter methods.
 - [ ] Add templates to generate the configuration

+## Contributing

+If you're working on a PR for this project, create a feature branch off of `main`.

+This repository follows the [Samvera Community Code of Conduct](https://samvera.atlassian.net/wiki/spaces/samvera/pages/405212316/Code+of+Conduct) and [language recommendations](https://github.com/samvera/maintenance/blob/master/templates/CONTRIBUTING.md#language).
+Please ***do not*** create a branch called `master` for this repository or as part of your pull request; the branch will either need to be removed or renamed before it can be considered for inclusion in the code base and history of this repository.